vincecarse/EC331/Comments_and_Thoughts/README.md

 - Test for unit roots
   - Dickey-Fuller
 - How to test for cointegration in the presence of multiple regressors?
 - Leads and lags estimators
+- How to model funding?
+- Deal with 'proportionality' of gains (easier for worse performing schools to do better)

+## Puzzles

+- Why is district revenue per pupil so much lower than expenditure?
+- Why do wealth transfers have an insignificant coefficient in funding?